Shelbournator/thoughts/_posts/2026-02-28-the-orientation-of-health.md

 tags: [orientation, wisdom, mental-models, health, agency]
 toc: true
 mermaid: true
-description: "Rationality is not a trait; it is the systemic health of your belief and decision-making cognition.
-Mapping the three orders of high-quality decision making."

 ---
-### I. Orientation

 The error began, as errors often do, with a loss of origin.

 When I first started going to the gym, the room was often empty.
 It was a calm, almost relaxing experience.
 My muscles appreciated really being used.
 Being in the gym almost felt like meditation.
 It reminded me of the days when I used to do yoga every day.